nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     * Note: We will be using index `1` to conduct manual testing for positive tests, but feel free to test with any valid index (any positive integer shown in the lesson list).

     * Test case: `delete-l 1`<br>
-      Expected: Students currently enrolled in lesson of index `1` would be unenrolled.
-Lesson `1` is deleted from the list.
+      Expected: Students currently enrolled in `Lesson` of index `1` would be unenrolled. `Lesson` of index `1` is deleted from the list.
 Details of the deleted lesson shown in the status message.

     * Test case: `delete-l 0`<br>
       Expected: No lesson is deleted.
 Error details shown in the status message.